Allan Funk: Independent circuit (2002–2005, 2009)

-All Japan Pro Wrestling
+All Japan Pro Wrestling (2003–2004)

-Funk made his debut in All Japan Pro Wrestling.
-He had matches with The Great Muta, Kaz Hayashi, Kojima, Taiyo Kea and Kawada.
-He teamed up with Jerry Tuite, Elix Skipper, Kea and Mike Awesome.
+Funk made his debut in All Japan Pro Wrestling on August 19, 2003 on Night 1 of the Summer Action Series II tour under the name Funkster, tagging with Kendo Kashin and Misterio Red, defeating the team of Masanobu Fuchi, Hi69 and Taichi Ishikari.
+He primarily featured in tag matches, entering the Autumn Festival Tag Tournament alongside his tag team partner Jamal.
+They advanced to the final round, where they were defeated by Toshiaki Kawada and Taichi Ishikari.

+Funkster's final match with All Japan took place on September 25, 2004 and was a losing effort, tagging with Gran Hamada and Jeremy Lopez against Akira Raijin, Masanobu Fuchi and Nobukazu Hirai.

-Lucha Libre USA: Masked Warriors
+Lucha Libre USA: Masked Warriors (2010–2011)

 In July 2010, Funk began working under the name Chi Chi of the Exótico division for MTV2's wrestling TV project Lucha Libre USA: Masked Warriors, playing a parody of Lady Gaga.
 He made his debut on the first episode on July 16 along with his best friend Tigresa Caliente.
+Funk retired in August 2011.